Department Contact Info

 OWL Camp at Ohio Wesleyan University is committed to providing a safe, respectful, and inclusive environment for all campers.
 Harassment, intimidation, or bullying behavior—whether by other campers, staff, or third parties—is strictly prohibited and will not be tolerated.
 All reports of bullying will be promptly investigated and addressed.

-For the purposes of this policy, and in accordance with Ohio law, bullying, harassment, and/or intimidation (collectively, "bullying") means:
+For the purposes of this policy, and in accordance with Ohio law, bullying, harassment, and/or intimidation (collectively, 'bullying') means:

 Any intentional written, verbal, electronic, or physical act that a camper or group of campers directs toward another camper or camp personnel with the intent to harass, intimidate, injure, threaten, ridicule, or humiliate.
-Bullying includes repeated behaviors or a single severe act that meets the following criteria:

-• The behavior is severe, persistent, or pervasive enough to create an intimidating, threatening, or abusive camp environment.
+-The behavior is severe, persistent, or pervasive enough to create an intimidating, threatening, or abusive camp environment.

-This policy applies to acts based on a camper's actual or perceived race, sex, sexual orientation, religion, color, national origin, age, gender identity or expression, ancestry, familial status, disability, or association with a person or group with one or more of these characteristics.
+This policy applies to acts based on a camper's actual or perceived race, sex, sexual orientation, religion, color, national origin, age, gender identity or expression, ancestry, familial status, disability, or association with a person or group that has one or more of these characteristics.
 Bullying is prohibited on camp premises, at any camp-sponsored activity, and on camp-provided transportation.

 Cyberbullying